tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

 2. Each signer shares a commitment to their public nonce (we'll skip this step in this demonstration).
 This step is necessary to prevent certain kinds of rogue key attacks [[10]].
 3. Each signer publishes the public key of their nonce, \\( R_i \\).
-4. Everyone calculates the same "shared public key", _X_ as follows:
+4. Everyone calculates the same "shared public key", $X$ as follows:

 $$
     \begin{align}